 "State educational agency" means the Virginia Department of Education.
-34 CFR § 300.41
+(34 CFR 300.41)

-"State-operated programs" means programs which provide educational services to children and youth who reside in facilities according to the admissions policies and procedures of those facilities that are the responsibility of state boards, agencies, or institutions.
-COV §§ 22.1-7; 22.1-340; 22.1-345
+"State-operated programs" means programs that provide educational services to children and youth who reside in facilities according to the admissions policies and procedures of those facilities that are the responsibility of state boards, agencies, or institutions. (§§22.1-7, 22.1-340 and 22.1-345 of the Code of Virginia)

-"Supplementary aids and services" means aids, services, and other supports that are (VA Proposed Reg Page 55 follows) provided in general education classes or other education-related settings to enable children with disabilities to be educated with children without disabilities to the maximum extent appropriate in accordance with this chapter.
-34 CFR § 300.42
+"Supplementary aids and services" means aids, services, and other supports that are provided in general education classes or other education-related settings to enable children with disabilities to be educated with children without disabilities to the maximum extent appropriate in accordance with this chapter.
+(34 CFR 300.42)

 "Surrogate parent" means a person appointed in accordance with procedures set forth in this chapter to ensure that children are afforded the protection of procedural safeguards and the provision of a free appropriate public education.
-34 CFR § 300.519
+(34 CFR 300.519)